Configure IAM and multi tenancy using CLI (Optional)#

 The concept of Identity and Access Management within the Edge Manageability Framework is covered in: Configure Identity and Access Management The concept of Multi-tenancy within the Edge Manageability Framework is covered in: Configure Multi-Tenancy

-It is expected that the user gets familiar with the above documentation to understand the general IAM/Tenancy architecture and related concepts.
+It is expected that the user gets familiar with the above documentation to understand the general IAM and tenancy architecture and related concepts.

 Prerequisites#